-Sounds familiar right?
+Sounds familiar, right?
 It’s because it is really famous all over the world.
 In fact, some cultures have their own version of it.
-A traditional Cantonese style Sweet and sour pork is made with crispy pork, pineapple, peppers, and onions with a sticky sweet and sour sauce.
+A traditional Cantonese-style Sweet and sour pork is made with crispy pork, pineapple, peppers, and onions with a sticky sweet and sour sauce.
 This is a perfect way to satisfy your authentic Cantonese food cravings.

 This is possibly not a new menu for you.
 You might be seeing this a lot in a typical Chinese restaurant’s menu in Guangdong, Hongkong, and overseas.
 Beef chow fun is made from stir-fried beef, hor fun (wide rice noodles), and bean sprouts.
-It is also popular around the world.
+It is also popular around the world!

-When we talk about breakfast, this will probably one of the dishes that will come to your mind.
+When we talk about breakfast, this will probably be one of the dishes that will come to your mind.
 It is popular around the world because it is basically rice porridge.
-A wide range of side dishes like pickled vegetables, dried pork, and century eggs, can be found in this dish.
+A wide range of side dishes, like pickled vegetables, dried pork, and century eggs, can be found in this dish.
 So can you imagine a breakfast without at least one porridge meal in it?